anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 => java.lang.Double
 ```

-Convenient ratio type you already saw previously
+Convenient ratio type you already saw previously.

 ```clojure
 (type 1/3)
 => clojure.lang.Ratio
 ```

-It is possible to force ratios into decimals to [floating points](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) with function double,
+It is possible to force ratios into decimals to [floating points](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) with the function double,
 but is is recommended to operate with ratios if possible for enhanced precision.

 ```clojure